 November is Native American Heritage Month, which this year will be an online celebration of the contribution Native Americans have made, and continue to make.

 Each year, that contribution is celebrated through a variety of events, forming part of the now well-established Native American Heritage Month.
-This year, many of the physical events have been cancelled or moved to become virtual events, as a result of the pandemic.
+This year, some of the physical events are available to view as virtual events, as a result of the pandemic.

 Despite that, this year’s celebrations will still see a host of virtual webinars and other online events taking place – all of which will recognize the important contribution of Native people to American culture and celebrate the rich and diverse cultures, traditions, and histories of Native people.

 The month of activities is also an opportunity to educate people about tribes, to raise a general awareness about the unique challenges Native people have faced both historically and in the present, and the ways in which tribal citizens have worked to conquer these challenges.